Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 | Pagination                              |     3      |            3            |
 | Review By Other Users                   |     3      |            3            |
 | “Like” Reaction By Other Users          |     3      |            2            |

 <div align="right"><a href="#table-of-contents">🔝</a></div>

+### Scope Plane <a name="scope-plane-heading"></a>
+To achieve user and owner’s goals, below are the minimum features to be included in this project.
+Also, CRUD &#40;Create, Read, Update, and Delete&#41; functions are required for this project so these are implemented as a part of essential features.
+*	Simple design Home page that first-time users can recognise the purpose of the website easily &#40;R&#41;
+*	Categories &#40;Bread, Cake and Biscuit&#41; pages that users can see recipes of those categories &#40;R&#41;
+*	Shop page that users can see some baking items which are linked to the seller’s website
+*	Register page that users can create an account to post recipes
+*	Login page that users can log in to the website
+*	Log out function that users can log out
+*	Create Recipe page that users can create their recipes and post them &#40;C&#41;
+*	Edit Recipe page that users can edit their recipes &#40;U&#41;
+*	Delete Recipe page that users can delete their recipes &#40;D&#41;
+*	Edit Categories page that owner can create, edit and delete categories &#40;C & U & D&#41;
+*	Search by keywords function that users can search for specific recipes
+*	Subscribe News Letters input to collect users email address
+*	404 page that will take users back to the home page of the website

+<div align="right"><a href="#table-of-contents">🔝</a></div>